Automated Assertion Generation and Regression Testing for Machine Learning Notebooks: Methodology

 \subsection{Mutation Testing}

-To evaluate the fault-detection abilities of our generated assertions, we design and implement 10 mutation operators that are inspired by prior studies on common bugs found in machine learning or data science projects~\cite{zimmermann2023common,ma2018deepmutation,wiles2021finegrainedanalysisdistributionshift,liblit2023shifting}.
-We reviewed those mutation operators proposed for machine learning in ~\cite{ma2018deepmutation} and identified two main categories: data-related and model-definition-related operators.
-From these, we selected a representative subset that captures key mutation types, including data distribution anomalies, corrupted training data, inappropriate hyperparameters, and flawed model definitions.
-Our implemented mutators subsume those from ~\cite{ma2018deepmutation}, while also extending them based on common ML development errors identified in ~\cite{zimmermann2023common}, ~\cite{wiles2021finegrainedanalysisdistributionshift}, and ~\cite{liblit2023shifting}.
+To evaluate the fault-detection ability of our generated assertions, we develop eight mutation operators inspired by prior studies on common bugs found in ML and data science projects~\cite{zimmermann2023common,ma2018deepmutation,wiles2021finegrainedanalysisdistributionshift,liblit2023shifting}.
+We reviewed mutation operators proposed for ML by Ma et al.~\cite{ma2018deepmutation} and identified two main categories: data-related and model-definition-related operators.
+From these categories, we selected a representative subset that captures key mutation types, including data distribution anomalies, corrupted training data, inappropriate hyperparameters, and flawed model definitions.
+Our mutators subsume those from ~\cite{ma2018deepmutation}, while also extending them based on common ML development errors identified in~\cite{zimmermann2023common,wiles2021finegrainedanalysisdistributionshift,liblit2023shifting}.

-We exclude certain mutation operators and error patterns found in ~\cite{zimmermann2023common}, ~\cite{ma2018deepmutation}, ~\cite{wiles2021finegrainedanalysisdistributionshift}, and ~\cite{liblit2023shifting}, such as variable redefinition and missing data, because they most often cause the notebook to crash.
-However, our goal is to explore mutations that do not crash the notebook but lead to silent errors.
-These silent errors allow us to evaluate whether NBTest assertions can effectively detect these hard-to-detect issues.
+We exclude certain mutation operators and error patterns found in~\cite{zimmermann2023common,ma2018deepmutation,wiles2021finegrainedanalysisdistributionshift,liblit2023shifting} that typically lead to crashes, such as variable redefinition and missing data.
+Our goal is to instead explore mutations that lead to silent errors, which enables us to evaluate whether \toolgen assertions can identify hard-to-detect issues.